microsoft/fluentui/packages/react-components/react-list-preview/stories/List/ListDescription.md

 #### List items with a single action

-If the list item supports a single action, the preferred way of handling this is attaching the handler as `onClick` property on the `button` slot of the `ListItem`.
+If the list item supports a single action, the preferred way of handling this is either adding a children that can be focused and has its own event handlers, or use `ListItemButton` component.

 In this case you don't want to make the actual list items focusable and you don't provide any accessibility attributes to it.
-The `button` slot is what you should be targeting.
+The actionable component or `ListItemButton` is what you should be targeting.

 Making the List Item focusable or accessible by screen readers adds one unnecessary focusable element in the hierarchy that doesn't do anything.